HIS FRIENDS CALLED HIM 'ACE'

 But, let’s take a step back for a moment so I can introduce you to my late great-uncle Lou, or as his friends called him, “Ace.”

 I tried to get Uncle Gus and Uncle Lou to tell their stories too, but neither man would open up.
 After viewing these photos, I now understand why.
-And I think you’ll understand too.
+And I think you’ll also understand.

 These men were indeed a part of the Greatest Generation.
-I only wish I had more time to learn from them before they passed away.
+I only wish I had more time to learn from them and their struggles and triumphs in the fight against the Nazis.